boltyapps/bolty-website/src/content/blog/operations-inten.md

 **Contact**

-If you are interested, send your resume to support @ bolty.in (Without the spaces) or Send directly via WhatsApp to 9963017273.
+If you are interested, send your details via WhatsApp to 9963017273.

 *Note: This position is open only to full-time candidates.
 Students currently pursuing a degree are not eligible.*